linearcodes-dev/CoveringRadius_MPI_implementation/README.md

 **Windows (Microsoft MPI)**

 Link: https://learn.microsoft.com/en-us/message-passing-interface/microsoft-mpi

+Both CMake and Make can be used for compilation with the provided files (CMakeLists.txt and Makefile).
+The CMake framework will set up a project for a given IDE and can be used on Windows- and Linux-based operating systems.
+If MPI is available, it will link the required libraries.
+Otherwise, a project will not be generated and the program will report an error.
+It can be used from the terminal or with a graphical user interface.

+**Example (Windows OS):**

+cmake -G "Visual Studio 16 2019" -B .\ msvc -S .\

+cmake -G "CodeBlocks" -B .\ cb -S .\

+Run on Windows with 8 processes:

+mpiexec -np 8 .\CoveringRadiusMPI.exe

+**Example (Linux OS):** One can also compile on Linux directly:

+mpicxx -DNDEBUG -march=native -O3 main.cpp LinearCombinations.h Covering_functions.h Data.h Polynomials.h  -o CoveringRadiusMPI

+Run on Linux with 8 processes:

+mpirun -n 8 CoveringRadiusMPI

+### Experimental results

+Preliminary experimental results are presented to evaluate the efficiency of the proposed parallel MPI implementation.
+The computations were executed on an Intel Core i9-12900K processor (3.2 GHz Performance-core Base Frequency, 2.40 GHz Efficient-core Base Frequency, 16 total cores, 8 Performance-cores, 8 Efficient-cores, 24 total threads).

 The MPI parallel implementation employs a Master–Worker strategy.
 Table 1 presents the execution times for varying numbers of worker processes with a buffer size of 1000000 elements.
 The implementation also utilizes SSE extended registers.